elcicd/el-CICD-docs/tutorial.md

 ### el-CICD Secrets

 The following will cover how to create the deploy keys for all necessary Git repositories.
-The following will assume you have created the directory that `el-CICD-secrets.config` expects, `cicd-secrets`.
+It is assumed you have created the `cicd-secrets` directory that `el-CICD-secrets.config`.
 Doing this and creating the appropriate files as directed below will make it easy for el-CICD bootstrap scripts to run without effort for purposes of this demo.
-We suggest reviewing the configuration file, too.
-More information can be found in the el-CICD documentation, README.md located in the same Git repository as this tutorial.

-#### The Easy Route

-The bootstrap script looks for the files that contain the secrets in the `cicd-secrets` directory that should be located where el-CICD was cloned locatlly.
-The following will assume you've done this, and will give instructions on creating the files el-CICD bootstrap scripts expect.
-Obviously, outside this demo you will need to ensure this directory is either protected, or the files stored securely somewhere else when not running the setup scripts.
+We suggest reviewing the `el-CICD-secrets.config`, too.
+More information can be found in the el-CICD documentation, README.md, located in the same Git repository as this tutorial.
+Obviously, outside this demo you will need to ensure the `cicd-secrets` directory is either read protected, or remove the files from the system entirely and store them securely somewhere else when not running the setup scripts.

 #### Create el-CICD Repo Read Only Private Keys